 |1958-04-15||1986-10-02, Chernobyl NPP||helicopter crash||helicopter crew||Helicopter crewman tasked with helping to extinguish the reactor fire with a clay load airdrop, crashed above the reactor.
 However, crash was not directly related to radiation exposure, as it is obvious from crash video that helicopter rotor hit a construction cable.|

 - June 23, 1986.
-Report on the possibility of returning children and pregnant women to areas with radiation levels within the range of 2 millirems per hour to 5 millirems per hour. (note: U.S. government sets the maximum allowable exposure of an adult working with radioactive material at fewer than 6,000 millirems per year and recommends that human fetuses be exposed to no more than 50 millirems per month.)
+Report on the possibility of returning children and pregnant women to areas with radiation levels within the range of 2 millirems per hour to 5 millirems per hour. (note: U.S. government sets the maximum allowable exposure of an adult working with radioactive material at fewer than 6,000 millirems per year.)

 Many people live and work in the “restricted zone” today.
 Many who live there continued living off the land.
 Today research laboratories and security forces are the main businesses running in the restricted area.